GeorgeMcMullen/CalciPy/README.md

     python calci.py --decaystart .85 --decayend .10 --lookahead 45 --delta .25 -O PATH/TO/OUTPUT_DIRECTORY PATH/TO/EXCEL_FILE.xlsx

 Curve fitting is, by nature, not exact.
 When you review the CSV file, you may find that the values for Y0, A, RC, and Tau to be way off your expected results, with very large values for A and very small values (or even negative values) for Y0.
 The script has the capability to apply some rudementary bounds to the curve fitting process which will limit the outputted values, similar to how Excel's solver can limit output to non-negative values only.
 This is done with the bounds parameter.

     python calci.py --bounds --decaystart .85 --decayend .10 --lookahead 45 --delta .25 -O PATH/TO/OUTPUT_DIRECTORY PATH/TO/EXCEL_FILE.xlsx

+If you'd like to view the output graphs interactively, use the show parameter.
+This is helpful when checking the individual values for peaks and allows you to zoom into each graph.
+This is facilitated by matplotlib.

+    python calci.py --bounds --decaystart .85 --decayend .10 --lookahead 45 --delta .25 -O PATH/TO/OUTPUT_DIRECTORY PATH/TO/EXCEL_FILE.xlsx